GalaksiyaIT/coder-ai/README.md

 - Enhance the configuration options for more flexibility.

 ## License
-This project is licensed under the [GNU General Public License v3 (GPLv3)](LICENSE) - see the LICENSE file for details.
+This project is licensed under the [MIT License](LICENSE) - see the LICENSE file for details.

 ## Contributing
 1. Fork the repository